 - Add the soaked lentils and rice along with the water.
 Sprinkle turmeric powder. dd another cup of water.
 Stir well and taste the salt.
 Adjust salt.

 - To slow cook :- Bring to a boil, cover and let cook for 20-35 minutes until lentils and rice are soft.
 Stir often and mash using back of spoon while the khichdi cooks.
 Adjust consistency with warm water as desired.
 Add tempering before serving and mix.
 Serve warm.

 - To cook in Instant Pot or Pressure Cooker :- Close the lid and pressure cook.
-For the quantities mentioned in the recipe, on medium heat, it takes about 8-10 minutes on high pressure mode in an Instant pot and 3-4 whistles in a pressure cooker.
-Let pressure release naturally in both cases, add more water an cook a little to adjust the desired consistency and then proceed to adding tempering.
+For the quantities mentioned in the recipe, set IP on high pressure mode for 6 minutes with vent in sealing position.
+Let pressure release naturally for 5 minutes and then release pressure manually.
+For Pressure Cooker - Cook on medium heat for 2-3 whistles in a pressure cooker.
+Let pressure release naturally.
+Open the lid and add more water and cook a little to adjust to the desired consistency and then proceed to adding tempering.